 History becomes an optional subject from Year 10 onwards.
 Students have four lessons of History each week, with two homework tasks.
 All students follow the Cambridge IGCSE syllabus (found here: https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-igcse-history-9-1-0977/), which is assessed via two examination papers and a piece of coursework.
 Following on from the Summer term of Year 9, the ‘core’ content for Papers 1 and 2 (focused on international relations, 1919-1989) is taught over the course of Year 10, before students move on to the ‘depth study’ component (focused on Weimar and Nazi Germany) and their coursework assignment in Year 11.
 All students are provided with the latest edition of the Cambridge-endorsed textbook (both as an e-textbook, and a paper copy) and a number of additional bespoke resources prepared by their teachers.

 Trips, activities and clubs

-From year 10, students are invited to attend the Senior History Society to broaden their understanding of different historical themes, periods, and debates.
-In addition, the department currently offers two educational visits: Year 9 students visit Ypres and the Somme region as part of Field Week, and year 1- students take a trip to Berlin in the Summer Term to support their study of Germany and the Cold War.
+From Year 10, students are invited to attend the additional talks and lectures organised by the Department, in order to broaden their understanding of different historical themes, periods, and debates.
+In addition, the Department currently offers two educational visits: Year 9 students visit Ypres and the Somme battlefield region as part of Field Week, and Year 10 students take a trip to Berlin in the Summer Term to support their study of the Germany and the Cold War.